 But long before squirting was its own porn category, female ejaculation had mystified and fascinated sex experts.
-In the 1980s, a sex researcher named Deborah Sundahl, who is known for her research on the G-spot, found that some women can ejaculate as a result of deep stimulation.
-Sundahl even released a video tutorial program in 1992 designed to teach people how to squirt, which was quite radical for the time.
-These days, Sundahl and other sex experts offer workshops for people to learn how to squirt.
-But the occurrence is still somewhat mysterious, or at least misunderstood.
+These days, sex experts offer workshops for people to learn how to squirt, although the occurrence is still somewhat mysterious, or at least misunderstood.

 Here's what researchers know about squirting from an anatomical standpoint: If you insert an object or penis inside of the vaginal opening, about one-third of the way up, and push it against the anterior vaginal wall, there is a ridged area of the tissue (aka the G-spot region) that feels like soft corduroy during arousal, explains Patti Britton, PhD, clinical sexologist.
 "Behind that wall of the vagina is something that we refer to as the peri-urethral ducts or the peri-urethral sponge," Dr. Britton says.

 The peri-urethral duct is a spongey body that absorbs fluid that's regarded as the "female ejaculate."
 When a person with a vagina squirts, technically the fluid is coming out of their urethra — not the vaginal canal — and studies have confirmed that the fluid is compromised of mostly uric acid, Dr. Britton says.
 In theory, "if there is very deep stimulation of the G-spot region, and the person is highly aroused, then it can create the effect of the release and the emanation of the fluid to the urethra," Dr. Britton says.
 So, that's the science.